 How do you Meditate on God’s Word?

-- Look for what it tells you.
+• Look for what it tells you.
 Look for things about God, His attributes, laws, works, etc. Does it give promises of God?
 Are there any instructions to follow?
 Does it point out sin to confess?
 Look for truths about how God wants you to live.
-If you’re journaling, write down what you notice.
+If you’re Bible journaling, write down what you notice.

 What Happens when you Meditate on God’s Word?

-- Deepens and stabilizes our faith.
-Psalm 1 goes on to say that those who meditate on God’s Word are like a sturdy tree by the water.
+• Deepens and stabilizes our faithPsalm 1 goes on to say that those who meditate on God’s Word day and night are like a tree by the streams of water.
 It has deep roots and bears fruit.

-So, dear mama, will you join me in meditating on God’s Word this year?
+So, dear Mama, will you join me in meditating on God’s Word this year?
 It’s so very important, especially in today’s world.
 We need to know God’s Word inside and out.
 We need to be firm in our faith.
-While most “meditation” tells you to empty your mind, biblical meditation fills our minds with God’s truth and fills our lives with God’s power that works through even our weakness.
+While most “meditation” tells you to empty your mind, biblical meditation fills our minds with God’s truth and fills our lives with God’s power that works through even our weaknesses.
 How amazing is that?

 You may also be interested in: